happy9911/CAMPUS__CRAVINGS/README.md

-# CAMPUS CRAVINGS- 🍕Food Ordering Website🍔
+# CAMPUS CRAVINGS- 🍕Food Ordering Website🍔 made and designed by Shainkey thakur

 Welcome to CAMPUS CRAVINGS!
 This is a revolutionary food ordering website designed to simplify the dining experience within college canteens.